glynawe/awe/awe.1.md

 will write C prototypes for them to stdout.
 You will need to provide C functions for those, and link them into your program.

+The syntax for a separately compiled procedure is an ALGOL W procedure declaration followed by a fullstop.

 The most convenient way to maintain moderately complex ALGOL W programs is to write a Makefile that uses the ready-make targets in *awe.mk*.
 See **awe.mk**(7).